 - the one that caused the modification of the patent;

 - arguing that the patent amendment is an extension of the protection of the post-grant application (L613-25 CPI d)).

-- Nevertheless, it should be noted that the Court of Appeal of Paris seems to return to this jurisprudence (Court of Appeal of Paris, Pole 5, 2nd chapter, May 9, 2014) on the ground that the plaintiff must present, at the time of the first application, all the means which he considers capable of founding the application (application of the principle of concentration of means " of the C. Cass.
+- Nevertheless, it should be noted that the Court of Appeal of Paris seems to return to this jurisprudence (Court of Appeal of Paris, Pole 5, 2nd chapter, May 9, 2014) on the ground that the plaintiff must, in the proceedings relating to the first claim, submit all the means which he considers capable of founding that claim (application of the principle ofconcentration of means" of the C. Cass.
 Plen., July 7, 2006, No. 04-10672).

 In the event of a European patent, it is not excluded that a French decision may maintain a patent while a parallel opposition later cancels / amends the patent.
 In this case, the decision of the European Patent Office is binding on the national courts (A68 CBE).

 Chapter 3.
 The nullity exception